adam-mcdaniel/atom/README.md

 ### Bash scripting needs to be outlawed

 Seriously, _how do people actually write bash scripts_???
-It's absolutely [unusable](https://mywiki.wooledge.org/BashPitfalls) for the vast majority of people who aren't absolute-200-IQ-geniuses.
+It's absolutely [unusable](https://mywiki.wooledge.org/BashPitfalls) for the vast majority of us who aren't absolute-200-IQ-geniuses.
 Everytime I want to do a _simple `for` loop_ over each files in a directory, I have to look it up, and then **still** give up because it's too difficult.

 How can users be expected to write code like this?